teochewthunder/easterparallax/README.md

 ## Note

-This is not a *great* example of a beautiful Parallaz Site, but the basic idea is there.
+This is not a *great* example of a beautiful Parallax Site, but the basic idea is there.
 Design could be improved on.